 - Mayukh Sen, Taste Makers: Seven Immigrant Women Who Revolutionaized Food in America (W.W.
 Norton & Company, 2021): “When we speak of the feats of immigrants, we tend to think of displacement, resilience, resistance, persistence, ingenuity and adaptability; Sen embeds these themes within intimate, individual stories as a way to unravel how his subjects’ achievements — and struggles — have contributed to what and how we eat in America today.”

-On the Russian revolution of 1917:
+On the Russian revolution:

-- Helen Rappaport, Caught in the Revolution: Petrograd, Russia, 1917 – A World on the Edge (St. Martin’s Press, 2017).
-“By confining herself to foreigners in Russia’s capital, Rappaport takes a necessarily narrow view of revolutionary history.”
+- Helen Rappaport, Caught in the Revolution: Petrograd, Russia, 1917 – A World on the Edge (St. Martin’s Press, 2017): “By confining herself to foreigners in Russia’s capital, Rappaport takes a necessarily narrow view of revolutionary history.”

 On the difficulties of revolution, and how revolutions sometimes fail:

-- Rachel Aspden, Generation Revolution: On the Front Line Between Tradition and Change in the Middle East (Other Press, 2017).
-An account of an Egyptian revolution, spawned by modern communications technologies, and how it did not hold.
+- Rachel Aspden, Generation Revolution: On the Front Line Between Tradition and Change in the Middle East (Other Press, 2017): “ An account of an Egyptian revolution, spawned by modern communications technologies, and how it did not hold”.

 - Yuri Slezkine, The House of Government: A Saga of the Russian Revolution (Princeton University Press, 2017).
 “The tale of a Soviet housing complex and the Bolshevik elite that suffered there.”